 - Module III: Maintenance planning, optimizing the maintenance plan to reduce the probability of failure, reducing the total risk level of the system.

-In this module, we can use the measures to control and mitigate risks propossed in the ISO 17776 Standard, as prevention, la detection and control.
+In this module, we can use the measures to control and mitigate risks proposed in the ISO 17776 Standard, as prevention, la detection, and control.
 (4)

 Norsok Standard Z-008 (5) not only does RBM propose to design and update maintenance programs but proposes it to prioritizing maintenance activities and evaluates spare parts quantity and location.

 We find in RBM a more simple methodology than RCM, it also requires an initial reliability study but include an economic risk assessment, so it allows doing financial analysis and makes easier to choose timed based and on-condition tasks as well as complex actions as spare parts quantity and location, re-design of equipment or changes in the process.

 (1) Zhao M-X., Su J., Liu S-G. Risk assessment based maintenance management for distribution network.
 Journal of international council on electrical engineering Vol.2, No 1, pp. 84-89, 2012.

 (2) Risk-based Inspection.
 API Recommended Practice 580.
 1st Edition, May 2002.

 (3) Khan F.I., Haddara M.M.
 Risk-based maintenance (RBM): A quantitative approach for maintenance/inspection scheduling and planning.
 Journal of loss prevention in the process industries 16 (2003) 561-573.

 (4) ISO 17776:2000 Petroleum and natural gas industries- Offshore production installations - Guidelines on tools and techniques for hazard identification and risk assessment.
 1st Edition 2000-10-15.

 (5) Norsok Standard Z-008 Edition 3, June 2011.
 Risk based maintenance and consequence classification.